gdoumenc/coworks/docs/samples.rst

 Samples
 ========

 Developers love sample applications.
-In this part, we will show you how to use the Coworks framework to :
+In this part, we will show you how to use the CoWorks framework to :

  * Create a website with content defined in the CosmisJS headless tool
  * Create a simple dashboard with ODOO as data source.